andrewrampersaud/Nike-Vaporfly-responsive/README.md

 # Nike-Vaporfly-responsive
-Example of responsive design code I made as course work.
+An example of responsive design code I made as course work.